-To flavor your Whirley Pop, simply pour in a tablespoon of vegetable oil and swirl it around until the entire inner surface is covered.
-Heat the Whirley Pop on a burner over medium heat for about a minute, turning it slightly to make sure the hot oil is evenly distributed.
-Let the jar cool and wipe off any oil with paper towels.
-You are now ready to make popcorn.
+To flavor your Whirley Pop, simply put a tablespoon of vegetable oil and gently swirl it around until the entire inner surface is covered.
+Heat the Whirley Pop for approximately a minute on medium heat, swirling it gently to ensure the hot oil is uniformly spread.

-The entire process of popping corn can take up to 5bminutes.
+The entire process of popping corn can take up to 5 minutes.
 After that, it’s time to remove your whirley pop from the burner and wait for the popcorn to finish popping inside.

 Add 1/2 cup of popcorn kernels and 1 to 3 tablespoons of oil to the pot.
 How much oil you choose depends on how calorie-conscious you are and how much oil flavor you want to detect.

 Ideally, using just 1 tablespoon is enough, but it’s helpful to use more oil if you want your toppings to stick to the grains.
-Coconut and canola oils are both good for making popcorn but don’t use olive oil, which burns quickly.
+Coconut and canola oils are both very good for making popcorn.
+Don’t use olive oil, it burns quickly.

-From here, the Whirley Pop instructions take no more than five minutes.
-Once the granules and oil are in the pot, place the Whirley Pop on a stove burner.
-Put it on medium or medium heat.
-Do not preheat the burner; the granules should heat up slowly as the burner heats up.
+Place the Whirley Pop on a stove flame after adding the granules and oil.
+Set it to medium or medium-low heat.
+Do not preheat the stove; the granules should progressively heat up as the burner heats up.

 Gently and carefully turn the pot’s crank while it’s on the stove.
 You should hear the kernels popping in a few minutes.
 Continue turning the crank until the popping stops or the crank becomes difficult to turn.